DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 #### Returning Visitor Goals

 1. To make sure the game has a good and easily usable UI that makes it as easy as possible for the player to use/play
-2. To have the styling and layout visually pleasing so that players don't get visually bored
+2. To have the styling and layout visually pleasing so that players don't get visually bored.
+3.

 ### Design